Crispy Caramelized Brussels Sprouts with Bacon

 - 1 1/2 teaspoons minced garlic (about 2 cloves)

 - 1 Tablespoon honey

 - 1/4 cup reserved shallot oil (or olive oil)

-- Salt and pepper, to taste
+- Kosher salt and freshly-ground pepper, to taste

-- When the oven is heated, carefully spread the brussels sprouts on the hot sheet pan.
-Use tongs to place the brussels sprouts cut-side down for max crispiness.
+- When the oven is heated, carefully spread the Brussels sprouts evenly between the hot sheet pans.
+Use tongs to place the Brussels sprouts cut-side down for max crispiness.

 xo Sara Lynn

-Song of the day: Friend Song by Slaughter Beach, Dog
+Song of the day – Friend Song by Slaughter Beach, Dog